Unturned3/Microdot/wiki/2_crossToolchain/3_build.md

 ## gcc compiler

+The `gcc-7.3.0` package contains the C/C++ compiler, the `libgcc` compiler support library, the C++ standard library, and a few others.

 > Unpack and change directory into the gcc-7.3.0 package

-`gcc` does depend on a few external libraries to implement certain functions.
+`gcc` depends on a few external libraries to implement certain functions.
 These external libraries doesn't depend on anything else, so we can just build them directly with gcc here.
 We will unpack the libraries into the source folder of `gcc`: